AllgeierSchweiz/azure-openai-lab/series/A Hands-on Exploration of the Azure OpenAI API (Part 1 of 6).md

 Users can utilize the Azure OpenAI Service through REST APIs, Python SDK, or the web-based interface provided in the Azure OpenAI Studio.

-In our case, we will use the language models **GPT-4, GPT-3.5-Turbo,** and **Embeddings**.
+In our case, we will use the language models **GPT-4o, GPT-4, GPT-3.5-Turbo,** and **Embeddings**.
 Each one will be called using the Azure OpenAI API.
 Additionally, we will use the **Azure OpenAI Assistants API** to perform data pre-processing operations using the code interpreter functionality.

 ### 3.1 Azure OpenAI Assistants

 An assistant is an AI agent that is designed for a specific purpose.
 It augments the functionality of the Azure OpenAI models.
 The assistant facilitates the integration of third-party tools through custom functions and provides access to a coding environment through the Code Interpreter functionality.
 The exceptional performance of these AI agents is achieved through the utilisation of Threads, which facilitates the management and storage of message history.

-In our case, we will use this agent to perform data pre-processing steps using the code interpreter functionality, which grants the model a Python environment to perform data transformation using `pandas` .
+In our case, we will use this agent to perform data pre-processing steps using the code interpreter functionality.
+This functionality grants the model a Python environment to run the Python code it generates to perform data transformation steps.

 **_NOTE: It is important to note that Azure OpenAI Assistants are not the only agents that offer these functionalities.
 LangChain presented their own approach with the introduction of LangChain Agents._**